Types of Computer Networks; Lan, Wan, Man, Wlan

 - Easy to troubleshoot - this is because a LAN does not cover a large area and it is not complicated.

 - Cheap to install and monitor - the devices involved in coming up with this network are not expensive.

 - More secure - because it is usually a small network, it is possible to maintain security.

 - Less vulnerable to attenuation - attenuation is the gradual loss of signal strength as the signal tends to travel far from the point of origin.
 In this type of network, because the computers are situated within a small geographical area, the signals are less prone to attenuation.

-- It experiences low error rates
+- It experiences low error rates.

-Metropolitan Area Network (MAN)
+The Metropolitan Area Network

 This is a network that covers an entire city or town.
-This type of network usually makes use of wireless infrastructure or optical fiber connections to link sites.
+This type of network usually makes use of wireless infrastructure or optical fibre connections to link sites.

 Advantages and Disadvantages of Metropolitan Area Network

 Advantages of Metropolitan Area Network